Home » Symptoms » Cat Symptoms A-Z » Urine outside the Litter Box

 -

 What are common reasons for urine outside the litter box?
-Common reasons can be stress, anxiety, medical problems such as urinary tract infections or cystitis, as well as dissatisfaction with the litter box itself.
+Common reasons can include stressStress refers to the state of an organism reacting to external stimuli or demands.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., anxiety, medical problems such as urinary tract infections or cystitis, and dissatisfaction with the litter box itself.
 Changes in the environment or social structure can also play a role.

 -

 Can the problem go away on its own?
-It is unlikely that the problem will resolve on its own without addressing the underlying cause.
+It’s unlikely the problem will resolve on its own without addressing the underlying cause.
 A veterinary examination and an analysis of the cat’s environment are usually necessary to treat the problem effectively.

 -